FP-Studio/fp-studio-docs/docs/user_guide.md

 - **Video with Endframe**: Functionally similar to 'video' but allows for use of an endframe to guide the video extension.
 - **Video F1**: Extends videos using the 'F1' model.

-- **Grid**: This is a powerful utility for experimentation and comparison.
-It allows you to generate a grid of videos by systematically varying one or two parameters across the X and Y axes.
-For example, you can create a grid where each column has a different number of "Steps" and each row has a different "Distilled CFG Scale".
-This is invaluable for understanding how different parameters affect the final output without having to run each generation manually.
-After the individual generations complete they will be combined into a final video grid.

 ### Generation Parameters